instructure/canvas-lms/doc/testing_javascript.md

 All `expect()` matchers supported by Jest are [extensively documented here](http://facebook.github.io/jest/docs/api.html#expect-value).<br>
 You can also use [`jest.fn()` and `expect(fn).toBeCalled()`](http://facebook.github.io/jest/docs/api.html#tobecalled) to create “spies” or mock functions and in jest tests you should probably use that instead of sinon mocks/spies/stubs like we use in our QUnit tests.

+*NOTE: You cannot run jest if there is anything with AMD, CoffeeScript, or some of the Webpack aliases (which lead to AMD or CoffeeScript).

 ### Testing Components

 There is a broad spectrum of component testing techniques.
 They range from a “smoke test” using a jest snapshot, to shallow rendering and testing some of the output, to full rendering and testing component lifecycle and state changes.